Last reviewed: September 29, 2022

 Comparison of methods

-In published studies of medical abortion compared to D&E, rates of intervention for medical abortion may be artificially high because failure was defined as no expulsion within 24 hours (Bryant et al., 2011) and retained placenta was diagnosed after two hours (Grimes et al., 2004).
+In published studies of medical abortion compared to D&E, rates of intervention for medical abortion may be artificially high because failure has been defined as no expulsion within 24 hours (Bryant et al., 2011) and retained placenta has been diagnosed after two hours (Grimes et al., 2004).
 In practice, more time may be allowed for successful medical abortion to occur.

 The importance of choice

 The characteristics of medical abortion and D&E vary widely; in settings where both abortion methods are available and a woman is a candidate for either, she should be offered a choice of abortion method.
 For women, the choice of abortion procedure is an intensely personal one (Kerns et al., 2018)—some women prefer the speed and predictability of D&E, while others prefer a more “labor-like” process with an intact fetus (Kelly et al., 2010; Kerns et al., 2012).
 Acceptability and satisfaction with the abortion process is highest when women can choose to receive their preferred method (Kapp & Lohr, 2020).
 Both randomized trials referenced above (Kelly et al., 2010; Grimes et al., 2004) had difficulty with recruitment due to women’s strong preferences for one method-generally D&E-over the other.
 In the most recent of these studies, 100% of those randomized to D&E reported they would choose it again compared with only 53% of those randomized to medical abortion (Kelly et al., 2010).To choose the abortion procedure that best facilitates their coping, women need adequate information regarding the two abortion methods and the ability to make their decision autonomously (Kerns et al., 2018).